vsky279/ESP3D/README.md

 User (if authentication is enabled): admin
 Password (if authentication is enabled): admin
 User (if authentication is enabled):user
 Password(if authentication is enabled): user

-Additionally 404.html (the page not found) is not mandatory, a fail safe version is embeded if it is not present.

 ## Installation
 Please use [Arduino IDE 1.8.4](http://arduino.cc/en/Main/Software)